cloudify-cosmo/docs.getcloudify.org/content/plugins/docker.md

 {{< /gsHighlight >}}

-### Stop task
+### Stop Task

 * Stops the container.

-### Delete task
+### Delete Task

-* Deletes the container and its runtime_properties.
+* Deletes the container and its `runtime_properties`.

 # Complete Example

-For a complete working example, please see the [cloudify-nodecellar-docker-example](https://github.com/cloudify-cosmo/cloudify-nodecellar-docker-example).
+For a complete working example, refer to the [cloudify-nodecellar-docker-example](https://github.com/cloudify-cosmo/cloudify-nodecellar-docker-example).